Who is Dyck-O’Neal?

-- It is a violation of federal law for Dyck-O’Neal to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for Dyck-O’Neal to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - Dyck-O’Neal may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.

 - Dyck-O’Neal must be honest about who they are and what they are attempting to do.
 They must notify you that they are a debt collection agency both orally and in writing.

 Avoid the phone.
 Never talk to a debt collector on the phone.
 The less they know about you, the better.

 Politely tell Dyck-O’Neal it’s your policy to deal with everything in writing.
 Ask for a letter with details about the original debt, then hang up.
 If they keep calling, send them a cease and desist letter.

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collector is illegal if you owe them.
 However, bank account and credit card information should be kept private.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make Dyck-O’Neal go away.
 Ignoring them sets you up for a possible lawsuit.